DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-06-30-service-iterations-claim-window-1-public-beta.md

 ## View manually onboarded schools

-Due to the conditions of the funding for ITT mentor training, schools should only be onboarded when their placements have been tracked via the register service.
+Due to the conditions of the funding for ITT mentor training, schools should only be onboarded when their placements have been tracked via the Register trainee teachers (Register).
 However, due to delays in onboarding and issues with receiving data on time, exceptions have been made and manual onboarding by support has been allowed.

-All manually onboarded schools must be reviewed and cross-referenced by the policy team to ensure eligibility for funding.
+All manually onboarded schools must first be verified by their provider to ensure eligibility for funding.
 To facilitate this, a new page was added to the support setting page, allowing support users to view all manually onboarded schools.

 The support user who onboarded each school is now tracked, providing a clearer audit trail.